-In this section we examine the origin(s), definition(s) and influence(s) of perspective.
+In this section we examine the goals, motivations and influences of perspective.

 Why study Perspective?

 This question can be answered in a myriad of different ways.
-But implicit is that perspective is a term that encompasses a huge number, and diverse set, of visual, and also representation, methods; and we must consider its multi-variant forms as employed in both Western and Oriental cultures.
+But implicit is that perspective is a term that encompasses a vast number, and diverse set of visual, and also representation, methods; and we must consider its multi-variant forms as employed in both Western and Oriental cultures.

-Perspective lies at the heart of many vision related topics, theories and inventions.
-It has been directly linked to the development of diverse fields such as optics and vision, astronomy, geography, engineering, cartography, architecture, stonecutting, surveying, and archaeology etc.
+Perspective lies at the heart of many vision-related topics, theories, and inventions.
+It has been directly linked to the development of diverse fields such as optics and vision, astronomy, geography, engineering, cartography, architecture, stonecutting, surveying, and archaeology.